binDongKim/javascript-itself/README.md

 ## The problem of document.write()

 >document.write() can be called during the page load, while the browser is parsing the page.
 Once the page has parsed/loaded, calling this function will also call document.open(), which wipes the page and starts from scratch.

+***

+## About Window.getComputedStyle() and element's style property

+>The returned object of getComputedStyle is the same type as the object returned from the element's style property; however, the two objects have different purposes.
+The object returned from getComputedStyle is read-only and can be used to inspect the element's style.
+The element.style object should be used to set styles on a specific element.